Supervised Detection of Strongly-Labelled Whale Calls

 Download

-This dataset will be released on the 1st June 2025.
+This evaluation set will be released on the 1st June 2025.

 Rules and submission